 What to watch for: If you drop below a $10,000 balance, balances between $0.01 and $9,999.99 only earn 0.25 percent APY.
 ATM cards aren’t available for PurePoint’s Online Savings account.
 PurePoint doesn’t have a mobile app.
 But it does have mobile banking through your phone’s web browser – which has mobile check deposit abilities.

 11. High Rate: CIT Bank - 1.75% APY, $25,000 minimum balance or $100/month deposit to earn APY (no ATM access)

 Overview: CIT Bank is a nationwide direct bank and is a division of CIT Bank, N.A.
 CIT Bank, N.A. is a subsidiary of CIT Group Inc., a financial holding company founded in 1908.

 Perks: CIT offers competitive yields on its accounts and has a couple of options for savers.
 Both the Savings Builder and the Premier High Yield Savings accounts have daily compounding.
-But the Savings Builder – as long as you open it with at least $100 and keep making at least $100 in monthly deposits – earns a very competitive 2.45% APY.
+But the Savings Builder – as long as you open it with at least $100 and keep making at least $100 in monthly deposits – earns a competitive 1.75 percent APY.

-What to watch for: In order to get the 2.45% APY on the Savings Builder account, you need to maintain a $25,000 balance or open the account with at least $100 and make $100 monthly deposits.
-If you have under $25,000 or don’t make monthly deposits of at least $100, you’ll earn a variable rate, which is currently 1.17% APY.
+What to watch for: There are two ways to earn the top APY.
+You need to either maintain a $25,000 balance, or you can open an account with at least $100 and make deposits of at least $100 each month.
+You’ll earn a much lower variable rate if your balance goes below $25,000 or if you don’t make monthly deposits of at least $100.
+Currently, that variable rate is 1.16 percent APY.

 What to watch for: You won't find any branches at Marcus.
 And it also doesn't have a mobile app.
 That means you'll need to call customer service on weekdays or look at the FAQ section to get answers about your account.
 There's also no checking account option at Marcus, limiting your liquidity options.